Callington Mill

 Callington Mill is a Lincolnshire tower mill built in 1837 in Oatlands, Tasmania by John Vincent.
-It has recently been restored so that it is now in full working order and is the only operating mill of its type in the Southern Hemisphere.
+It was restored in 2021 so that it is now in full working order and is the only operating mill of its type in the Southern Hemisphere.
 It is the third oldest windmill in Australia.
 Traditional baker and blacksmith Alan Scott was a central figure at the mill.
 Today the mill is a major tourist attraction of Oatlands.
 Visitors are able to climb the internal stairs for a view across Oatlands and surrounds.
-The mill site comprises the windmill, a granary, stable, miller’s cottage and mill owner’s house.
+The mill site comprises the windmill, a granary, stable, miller's cottage and mill owner's house.